 What is a criminal record?

-On this document, alongside the actual crimes, there will usually be details of how the crime was committed, when it took place, what happened at the trial and what the eventual penalty was.
+On this document, alongside the actual crimes, there will usually be details of how the crime was committed, when it took place.
+As well as what happened at the trial and what the eventual penalty was.

 Why do criminals get criminal records?

 A criminal record has several purposes.
 And all of them are very important in order to maintain the safety of individuals and their property, and to maintain order in our society.

 A criminal record is an account of wrongdoing which any prospective employer could have access to.